imixs/imixs-cloud/doc/SETUP.md

 	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx     --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+and list all nodes with:

+	$ kubectl get nodes

 ## Controlling Your Cluster From your Workstation

 In different to docker-swarm, a kubernetes cluster can be administrated remote from your workstation.
 The tool ‘kubectl’ is the kubernetes command line tool used to manage your cluster via the kubernetes api either from your server or from a workstatio..